 - Marketing I: Fundamentals

 - Marketing II: Mechanics

 - Brand Development and Management

 - Pricing I

 - Pricing II

-- Exam 8: Marketing & Pricing Exam
+- Exam 8: Marketing & Pricing Exam (proctored assessment)

-FINC 560: Finance & Accounting (3 credit hours): Do you have a product or service to sell?
+FINC 560: Finance & Accounting (4 credit hours): Do you have a product or service to sell?
 For it to be successful in market, you'll need to communicate its value to consumers and price it appropriately.
 How do you convey its features and benefits effectively?
 What pricing structures will you use to maximize profit?
 These are just some of the questions your marketing and pricing strategies need to address.

 - Finance I: Time Value of Money

+- Cost of Capital I: Capital Structure

 - Value Creation

+- Capital Budgeting

 - Introduction to Accounting

-- Cost of Capital I

-- Capital Budgeting

 - Managerial Accounting

-- Exam 9: Finance & Accounting Exam
+- Exam 9: Finance & Accounting Exam (proctored assessment)

-BUS 699: Business Consultancy Plan Capstone Project:\ (3 credit hours)
+BUS 699: Business Consultancy Plan Capstone Project:\ (2 credit hours)